 For your information, it's useful to know that most of the cPanel web page hosting offerings on the present-day site hosting market are provided by a very insignificant business segment (as far as annual capital flow is concerned) known as hosting reseller.
 Reseller hosting is a sort of a small-scale business segment, which supplies a vast number of different web hosting trademarks, yet supplying precisely the same services: mostly cPanel web hosting solutions.
 This is bad news for everybody.
 Why?
 Owing to the fact that at least ninety eight percent of the web hosting offerings on the whole website hosting market offer precisely the same service: cPanel.
 There's no variety at all.
 Even the cPanel web page hosting price tags are alike.
 Quite similar.
 Leaving for those who demand a top web hosting service virtually no other site hosting platform/site hosting Control Panel choice.
-Thus, there is merely one fact: out of more than two hundred thousand website hosting brands around the world, the non-cPanel based ones are less than 2%!
-Less than 2%, remark that one...
+Thus, there is merely one fact: out of more than two hundred thousand website hosting brands around the world, the non-cPanel based ones are less than 2, remark that one...

 200k "web site hosting corporations", all cPanel-based, yet differently labeled